tsunghsienchuang/2023MachineLearning/README.md

 **The following is a list of the 2023 Machine Learning assignments in order of each unit.
 Each unit covers different topics and exercises.**
 >HW1
 >>COVID-19 Cases Prediction
->>>Given survey results in the past 3 days in a specific state in U.S., then predict the percentage of new tested positive cases in the 3rd day
+>>>Given survey results in the past 3 days in a specific state in U.S., then predict the percentage of new tested positive cases in the 3rd day\
-- [x] HW1 Regression
+>>>- [x] HW1 Regression
 >HW2
 >>Solve a classification problem with deep neural networks (DNNs)\
 >>Understand recursive neural networks (RNNs).